miracl/trust-sdk-flutter-wrapper/README.md

 ### Exception handling

-Most plugin methods can throw instances of `MIRACLException` subclasses.
+Most plugin methods can throw exceptions spcific for the operation.
-Each subclass contains a `code` enum that indicates the origin of the exception (e.g., unsuccessful authentication).
+Each exception includes a `code` enum that indicates the origin of the exception (e.g., unsuccessful authentication).

 Although exception handling is not mandatory in Dart, it is